Explore Japan on foot

 Participants should be at least 12 years old.
 Everyone younger than 20 must be accompanied by a parent or guardian.

-Meet at the tour hotel in the centre of Kyoto.
+Meet at the tour hotel in the center of Kyoto.
 There will be a Welcome Dinner at a local restaurant.
+Accommodation: Hotel Meals: Welcome Dinner

 From Magome, we walk to Tsumago along one of the prettiest and best-preserved parts of the Nakasendo Trail.
 We'll likely encounter snow over the Magome Pass with fine opportunities for photographs.
 After the walk, there's time for lunch in Tsumago and then an afternoon to explore the many small shops along the picturesque main street with its lovely old wooden architecture.
 Try gohei-mochi, skewered sticky rice covered in a sweet paste of miso, sesame and walnuts.
 Tsumago is a living museum, which is still home to local residents whose families might have lived here for generations.
-We stay overnight in Tsumago at a family-run inn with a real sense of history.
+We stay overnight in Tsumago or the nearby hamlet of O-Tsumago at a family-run inn with a real sense of history.
+Walking distance: 8.3km / 5.2 miles Elevation gain: 325m/1,070 feet of ascent, 430m/1,410 feet of descent Time required: 3 hours Accommodation: Minshuku (Family-run Guesthouse) Meals: Breakfast, Dinner

 After breakfast, we leave Asama Onsen and travel by train to Tokyo.
-We leave our luggage at the city-centre hotel and enjoy a half-day walking tour of Tokyo, visiting Hama-Rikyu gardens, located near the mouth of the Sumida-gawa river.
+We leave our luggage at the city center hotel and enjoy a half-day walking tour of Tokyo, visiting Hama-Rikyu gardens, located near the mouth of the Sumida-gawa river.
 There is a striking contrast between the gardens and the gleaming towers of the new Shiodome business area beyond.
-Next we visit Nihonbashi (the ‘Japan Bridge’) considered to be the ‘centre of Japan’ and the zero marker point for all Japan’s main roads since the Edo period.
+Next we visit Nihonbashi (the ‘Japan Bridge’) considered to be the ‘center of Japan’ and the zero marker point for all Japan’s main roads since the Edo period.
 This is where the Nakasendo Trail would once have finished.
 In the evening, there is a Farewell Dinner with your guide.
+Accommodation: Hotel Meals: Breakfast, Farewell Dinner